awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 This parameter is optional\.

 **true**
-The driver does not submit a query when using Connection\.isValid\(\) to determine whether the database connection is active\.
+The driver doesn't submit a query when using Connection\.isValid\(\) to determine whether the database connection is active\.
 This may cause the driver to incorrectly identify the database connection as active if the database server has shut down unexpectedly\.

 **false**
 The driver submits a query when using Connection\.isValid\(\) to determine whether the database connection is active\.